Yankees-Blue Jays Betting Preview, Prediction, How to Watch

-The New York Yankees (23-19) travel north of the border to take on the Toronto Blue Jays (24-16) Monday night.
-This game will continue our MLB odds series with a Yankees-Blue Jays prediction and pick while letting you know how to watch, as well.
+The New York Yankees (25-20) take on the Toronto Blue Jays (25-18) in the final game of a four game series.
+This game will continue our MLB odds series with a Yankees-Blue Jays prediction and pick while we let you know how to watch, as well.

-The Yankees are coming off a pretty good weekend.
-They split a four game series with the Tampa Bay Rays.
-Three of the four games were decided by just one run and the Yankees were able to score 24 runs in those games.
-New York is led by Anthony Rizzo offensively.
-He is batting .312 with nine home runs.
-Only two other players for New York are batting over .270 with over 20 games played.
+On the season, the Yankees are batting below .200 against the Blue Jays.
+D.J LeMahieu is batting .333 while the next highest average is just .250 from Gleyber Torres.
+Aaron Judge has homered three times against the Blue Jays, though.
+Two of those home runs came in the first game of this series Monday night.
+On the mound, the Yankees have a 2.48 ERA against Toronto this season.

-The Blue Jays are 6-4 in their last 10 games, but they are coming off a really good sweep of the Atlanta Braves over the weekend.
-Toronto outscored Atlanta 14-7 in the three games.
-Toronto has four hitters batting over .310 on the season, but besides Whit Merrifield, nobody else is batting over .245.
-Bo Bichette leads the team with nine home runs while Matt Chapman has ripped 17 doubles to lead the MLB in that category.
+The Blue Jays are batting below .230 against the Yankees this season.
+Matt Chapman has six hits in six games to lead Toronto while Bo Bichette and Vladimir Guerrero Jr have six hits, as well.
+Guerrero has two home runs against the Yankees as does Danny Jansen.
+On the mound, the Blue Jays have a 2.83 ERA against the Yankees this season.
+They have 55 strikeouts in 54 innings pitched and have only allowed 38 hits.
+Of the six starts from their starting pitchers, five have been quality.

 Here are the Yankees-Blue Jays MLB odds, courtesy of FanDuel.